Flagship Inclusive School

 Over the two days the assessor observed lessons and assemblies, interviewed a number of students, staff parents and school governors.
 Following this assessment, we have been successful in gaining the Inclusion Quality Mark.

 To achieve Flagship status, as school must have been a Centre of Excellence for at least three years and have successfully met targets set by IQM and satisfy an assessor in an annual review of progress of achieving the agreed targets.

 Part of being a Flagship school is to undertake a research project.
-Last year’s project focused on three main areas:
+2021 - 2022 project focused on three main areas:

-Our Flagship status and review of our previous academic year’s targets was assessed on Tuesday 9th November 2021.
-Mrs J. Flynn (IQM assessor) spoke to students and staff involved in the three objectives from 2020 - 2021.
-Mrs Flynn explained how impressed she was with the work that had been carried out during a difficult period of time.
+Our Flagship status and review of our previous academic year’s targets was assessed on Tuesday 30th November 2022.
+Mrs A. Merrills (IQM assessor) spoke to students and staff involved in the three objectives from 2021 - 2022.
+Mrs Merrills explained how impressed she was with the work that had been carried out by both staff and students across all year groups.
 She has recommended to IQM that we continue be accredited with being a Flagship school for inclusion.